 On 25 July 1781 Hawkins was appointed to the newly commissioned Ceres 32 in which he took General Sir Guy Carleton out to the North American station in April.
 He later brought that officer home in December 1783 prior to being paid off in the following February.
 In the meantime he had captured the America privateers Fox on 6 July 1782 and Matilda on 28 September.

-From the spring of 1784 until paying her off in March 1786 Hawkins commanded the newly commissioned Rose 28 on the eastern coast of Scotland, and from 1786-9 he studied astronomy at Oxford University, travelling to the Netherlands, Denmark and Russia with Captain William Bentinck, his future brother-in-law, in order to further his education.
-He and Bentinck also visited Revolutionary France, built a yacht to sail from the Texel to Hamburg, and spent some time living in Copenhagen In 1791, the year of his marriage, Hawkins took the surname of his maternal grandmother, Whitshed, under the terms of his cousin’s will.
+From the spring of 1784 until paying her off in March 1786 Hawkins commanded the newly commissioned Rose 28 on the eastern coast of Scotland, and from 1786-9 he studied astronomy at Oxford University, and travelled to the Netherlands, Denmark and Russia with Captain William Bentinck, his future brother-in-law, in order to further his education.
+He and Bentinck also visited Revolutionary France, built a yacht to sail from the Texel to Hamburg, and spent some time living in Copenhagen, and such was the knowledge they gleaned that during the Russian Armament of 1791 the government sought to consult with them, along with Captain William Sidney Smith, as the leading naval authorities on the Baltic.
+Also in 1791, the year of his marriage, Hawkins took the surname of his maternal grandmother, Whitshed, under the terms of his cousin’s will.

 In the autumn of 1793 Whitshed was appointed to the thirty year-old Arrogant 74, recommissioning her at Chatham and serving under Rear-Admiral George Montagu in the Channel during the Glorious First of June campaign.
 In February 1795 he was with the Channel fleet which escorted a huge East India convoy to a safe latitude, but upon being advised that the Arrogant was also due to sail on to the East Indies he arranged a transfer to the Namur 90 in April, with Captain Richard Lucas replacing him.